-6.2.1.2 Definition of NS Management charging information
+6.2.1.2 Definition of Network Slice Management charging information

-Specific charging information used for Network Slice Management charging is provided within the NS Management Charging Information.
+Specific charging information used for Network Slice Management charging is provided within the NSM Charging Information.

-The detailed structure of the NS Management Charging Information can be found in table 6.2.1.2.1.
+The detailed structure of the NSM Charging Information can be found in table 6.2.1.2.1.